 I just happened to be standing at the tape drive when they took this picture (making a dump of some network software I think).
 You can see our special one quad prototype Cray-2 that we used for software development on the left.
 It enabled us to be the first supercomputer center in the world to support TCP/IP services such as Telnet, FTP, & Sun NFS stuff.

 Here is our network lab circa 1988.
 We are testing equipment to for a nationwide T-1 network at this time as I recall.
-Stuart Levy can be seen in the background working on developing the IP/UDP source-sink software that we developed for the tests.
+Stuart Levy can be seen in the background working on IP/UDP source-sink software that we developed for the tests.

-Below is one of the first articles describing our implementation of TCP/IP… I had to stand my ground, as I was betting that TCP/IP would do the job to access some $50M of hardware, while the other NSF supercomputer centers such as NCSA, SDSC, JVNC, etc. were using older and proven IBM RJE methods (card batch jobs).
+Below is one of the first articles describing our implementation of TCP/IP… I had to stand my ground, as I was betting that TCP/IP would do the job to access some $50M of hardware, while the other NSF supercomputer centers such as NCSA, SDSC, JVNC, etc. were still using older and proven IBM RJE methods (card batch jobs).

 For a bit more about Cray, see the following video, which gives a nice overview of those days, and how I remember it: